shde24/tts/README.md

 # tts
-The official repo for Thomas's Travel Stories!
+The official repo for Thomas's Travel Stories! (coming soon!)